dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

   A resource that has a property derived from `seqnum` must also have a property derived from `isPartOf`.
 - `hasColor`: Defines a color value.
 - `hasComment`: Defines a standard comment.
-- `isSequenceOf`: A special variant of `hasLinkTo`.
+- `isSequenceOf` (⚠ deprecated): A special variant of `hasLinkTo`.
   It says that an instance of the given resource class is a section of an audio/video resource.
-- `hasSequenceBounds`: This base property is used together with `isSequenceOf`.
-It denotes a time interval of an audio/ video resource.
+- `hasSequenceBounds` (⚠ deprecated): This base property is used together with `isSequenceOf`.
+  It denotes a time interval of an audio/video resource.